d-plaindoux/magnet/README.md

 ## Introduction

-Magnet is a simple library dedicated to aynchronous and distributed execution based on agent management thanks to a coordinator component.
+Magnet is a simple library dedicated to asynchronous and distributed execution based on agent management thanks to a coordinator component.

 ### Hello World!